 The frequency of my use really varies season-by-season and year-by-year.
 My practice and use, like life and myself, is a living, evolving thing.
 I do try to make time for psychedelic therapy style sessions at least a few times a year but there isn’t a set pattern that I stick to.
 Use of the non classics is more regular, even though I would say it is less beneficial.
 That is because my psychedelic therapy style sessions are a bigger deal, a 2-3 day affair, also with the added preparation time needed in the run up.
 They require more from me, in time and energy commitment, so it is harder to fit in.
 Still, I think I do a decent job.

 For example, in 2019 I did around ten sessions with classic psychedelics, (about half in psychedelic therapy style), and ten-fifteen with non-classics.
-Last year, overall use increased with corona and I had around nine sessions with classics, and fifteen-twenty with non classics.
-So far in 2021, I have had two experiences with the classics, and a hearty handful of the non-classics to get me through a protracted lockdown.
+Last year, overall use increased with corona and I had around nine sessions with classics, and fifteen or so with non classics.
+So far in 2021, I have had two experiences with the classics, and a fair few of the non-classics to get me through a protracted lockdown.

 I also sometimes microdose psilocybin or LSD but not often or with any kind of consistent frequency.